matn7/CS-Notes/src/main/java/mutithreading/README.md

     - Control over the lock.
     - More Lock operations.
 - Query methods - For Testing:
-    - `getQueuedThreads()` - Returns a list of threads waiting to acquire a lock.
+    - `getQueuedThreads():` Returns a list of threads waiting to acquire a lock.
-    - `getOwner()` - Returns the thread that currently owns the lock.
+    - `getOwner():` Returns the thread that currently owns the lock.
-    - `isHeldByCurrentThread()` - Queries if the lock is held by the current thread.
+    - `isHeldByCurrentThread():` Queries if the lock held by the current thread.
-    - `isLocked()` - Queries if the lock is held by any thread.
+    - `isLocked():` Queries if the lock held by any thread.
 - ReentrantLock control over lock's fairness.
 - By default, the ReentrantLock as well as synchronized keyword do NOT guarantee any fairness.
 - Fairness:
     - `ReentrantLock(true);`
-    - May reduce the throughput of the application.
+    - May reduces the throughput of the application.

 **LockInterruptibly**